Home / Attractions / London Eye Deals

 1. It’s often difficult to find many promotions running for the London Eye, especially at peak times, so your best bet might be to book in advance & take advantage of online discounts.

-2. Promotional 2 for 1 vouchers can offer value for money but worth considering limits on ticket availability and cannot be used against alongside Fast Tack tickets, VIP Pods or Multi Attraction tickets.
+2. Promotional 2 for 1 vouchers can offer value for money but worth understanding the limits on ticket availability particularly during peak times.
+Promotional vouchers work best for those that have flexibility on when they visit so you can try out various dates.
+Vouchers cannot be used against alongside Fast Tack tickets, VIP Pods or Multi Attraction tickets.

-6. Charged Storage Facilities are now in place at The London Eye as luggage and suitcases are not permitted on the London Eye.
+5. Charged storage facilities are available at The London Eye as luggage and suitcases are not permitted on the London Eye.
 Items should be collected by the end of the day or there are hefty overnight surcharges in place.
 Pushchairs can either be taken on the London Eye, (folded up before you enter the pods) or stored at left luggage at no additional charge.
 There are bag searches in operation as you enter the line for the London Eye.
+More information available over at London Eye; Left Luggage Facilities.

-8. Merlin Passholders should keep an eye out for restrictions on use at the London Eye depending upon the pass you have selected.
-Restrictions can include no entry to the London Eye during the month of August, bank holidays & other select dates during the year.
+7. Merlin Passholders should keep an eye out for restrictions on use at the London Eye depending upon the pass you have selected.
+Restrictions can include no entry to the London Eye during the month of August, bank holidays & other selected dates during the year.

-9. Combine a trip on the London Eye with other top London attractions located nearby such at the London Dungeon, SEA LIFE London Aquarium or Shrek’s Adventure!
-London and take advantage of a range of multi-attraction tickets.
+8. You can combine a trip on the London Eye with other top London attractions located nearby such at the London Dungeon, SEA LIFE London Aquarium or Shrek’s Adventure!
+London and take advantage of a range of multi attraction tickets.

 TO BOOK GO TO London Eye Tickets from £29pp – guarantee entry & save up to £10pp off standard price tickets.